djimenezc/leetcode-exercises/README.md

 - Binary tree: https://www.javatpoint.com/bfs-vs-dfs
 	- DFS: Depth First Search, the stack data structure is used, which works on the LIFO (Last In First Out) principle
 	- BFS: Breadth First Search, level order traversal.[rotate_list.py](src%2FLinked_List%2Fmedium%2Frotate_list.py)

       - use deque
+- Graph:
+  - BFS: Breadth First Search, level order traversal
+    - Breadth First Search (BFS) is a fundamental graph traversal algorithm.
+It begins with a node, then first traverses all its adjacent.
+Once all adjacent are visited, then their adjacent are traversed.
+    - closest vertices are visited before others.
+We mainly traverse vertices level by level
+    - Time Complexity: O(V+E), where V is the number of nodes and E is the number of edges.
+Auxiliary Space: O(V)
 - Dynamic programing
   - mainly an optimization over plain recursion
   - simply store the results of subproblems so that we do not have to re-compute them when needed later